bilisimcalisanlari/nnmon/README.md

 nnmon_sender.pl is a pure Perl script.
 It runs the external nmon program and opens it's output file for reading.
 Every line read from the file is sent to nnmon_server.py program via TCP socket.

-nnmon_server.py uses psycopg2 Phyton Postgresql module and is a Phyton script.
+nnmon_server.py uses psycopg2 Pyhton Postgresql module and is a Phyton script.
 It reads incoming data, parses and inserts the results to the database.

 nnmon_sum.py is a summarization script.
-It summarizes the data of the day before because it will be truncated in four(It can be changed.
-Refer to the INSTALL file.) days.
+It summarizes the data of the day before because it will be truncated in the fourth day(It can be changed.
+Refer to the INSTALL file.).
 Resulting data will be available in one day and will be shown in the "average screens".

 nnmon_truncate_partition.py is a script which truncates the patrtition with the oldest data inside.